minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 The call will contain a body with a `verificationCode` obtained from the ownership verification process (see further down on verification details).
 If your facility employs supervised scanning of a QR and doesn't require ownership verification, the app will omit this body.

-When the request comes from a terminal, it looks like this:
+When the request comes from a *terminal*, it looks like this:

 ```
 curl